Moritz Abraham

 The lodges of the B'nai B'rith [...] went from strength to strength in Turkey in the years following World War I. By the early 1920s, they held all communal affairs in their hands. [...] the B'nai B'rith lodges were centers of extraordinary activism and enterprise in local communal affairs.
 Between 1908 and the early 1920s, the Alliance network had been dethroned from its position at the center of communal dynamism among Turkish Jewry by the class that it itself had brought into being.

-Federation Sioniste d'Orient
+Fédération Sioniste d'Orient

-Letter from Asher Mallah mentioning Moritz's activities with the Federation Sioniste d'Orient, B'nai B'rith and the Joint.
+Letter from Asher Mallah mentioning Moritz's activities with the Fédération Sioniste d'Orient, B'nai B'rith, and the Joint.

 Thessaloniki, July 2, 1962.

-I hereby confirm that I, Ascher Mallah, Lawyer and Senator of Greece, knew Mr. Moritz Abraham, wholesale merchant in Istanbul, very well from 1910 until his death.
+I hereby confirm that I, Ascher Mallah, Lawyer and Senator of Greece, knew Mr. Moritz Abraham, a wholesale merchant in Istanbul, very well from 1910 until his death.

-The "Federation Sioniste d'Orient" (הסתדרות ציונית של המורח קושטא) was created in 1919 and recruited 4,000 members in Istanbul, but stopped its activities around 1922 or 1923.
-In 1923, after the proclamation of the Turkish Republic, all Zionist activities became prohibited and Zionism became an underground movement.
-While active, FSO published "La Nation", a periodical in French.
+The "Fédération Sioniste d'Orient" (הסתדרות ציונית של המורח קושטא) was established in 1919 and recruited around 4,000 members in Istanbul before ceasing its activities around 1922 or 1923.
+Following the proclamation of the Turkish Republic in 1923, all Zionist activities were prohibited, forcing Zionism to go underground.
+During its active years, the FSO published La Nation, a French-language periodical.

 The Joint

-Another interesting detail in this document is the mention of Moritz being "Jointvertreter" = "Joint representative", which I assume means representative of the American Jewish Joint Distribution Committee, the Jewish relief organization commonly known as the Joint, or JDC.
+One interesting detail in this document is the mention of Moritz as a "Jointvertreter" ("Joint representative"), which I understand to mean a representative of the American Jewish Joint Distribution Committee—commonly known as the Joint or JDC—a Jewish relief organization.

 Zionist Congresses